thegrumpys/odop/client/docs/Help/DesignTypes/t_spring.md

 # Torsion Spring Design Type

-The Torsion Spring design type is a full-featured mathematical model enabling the engineering design of helical coil torsion springs.
+The Torsion Spring design type is a full-featured mathematical model enabling the engineering design of round wire helical coil torsion springs.

 This section presents material unique to the Torsion Spring design type.
 The more general material available at [Spring Design Topics](/docs/Help/SpringDesign)